FedML-AI/doc.fedml.ai/docs/deploy/quickstart.md

 ![EndpointList.png](pics%2FEndpointList.png)

-You may interact with the deployed model by clicking the `Playground` tab in the deployment details page, or using the curl / Python / NodeJS command under the `API` tab.
+You may interact with the deployed model by clicking the `Playground` tab in the deployment details page, or using the curl, Python, or NodeJS commands under the `API` tab.
 ![EndpointDetail.png](pics%2FEndpointDetail.png)

 ## What's next?